Certora/Documentation/docs/prover/checking/coverage-info.md

 ![](tac-visualisation-button.png)
 Figure 3: The TAC visualization button.

-The visualization here consists only of 2 colors: `green` means that the command is needed and `yellow` means that the command is not needed (i.e. not in the unsat core).
+The visualization here consists only of 2 colors: `green` means that the command is needed and `red` means that the command is not needed (i.e. not in the unsat core).
 In particular, Figures 4a and 4b shows the TAC visualization for the Tautology example.

 ![](tautology-tac-a.png)
 Figure 4a: The visualization of the Tautology example on TAC, part A.